Byron1z/post-install-config-B1z/README.md

   ● SysAdmins

-(This is for Ticket Visibility such as for Help Desk, Sys Admin, or for Networking.
-An example would be if a Ticket is assigned to the Network Department, we can configure it so only they can see their own tickets, or implement settings to give the Sys Admin ability to see all tickets)
+(This is for Ticket Visibility, such as for Help Desk, Sys Admin, or for Networking.
+An example would be if a Ticket is assigned to the Network Department, we can configure it so only they can see their own tickets, or implement settings to give the Sys Admin the ability to see all tickets.)

 (leave it at “Top Level Department”)
 </p>